Exploring Topology of the Universe in the Cosmic Microwave Background

 In pseudospherical coordinates ($R,\chi,\theta,\phi$), the eigenmodes are written in terms of complex expansion coefficients $\xi_{\nu l m}$ and eigenmodes on the universal covering space, \BE u_\nu=\sum_{l m} \xi_{\nu l m}\,X_{\nu l}(\chi) Y_{l m}(\theta,\phi), \EE where $\nu=\sqrt{k^2-1}$ and $Y_{l m}$ is a (complex) spherical harmonic.
 The radial eigenfunction $X_{\nu l}$ is written in terms of the associated Legendre function $P$, and the $\Gamma$ function as \BE X_{\nu l} =\f{\Gamma (l+1+\nu i)}{\Gamma (\nu i)} \sqrt{\f{1}{\sinh \chi}} P^{-l-1/2}_{\nu i-1/2}(\cosh \chi),~~~~\nu^2=k^2-1. \EE Then the real expansion coefficients $a_{\nu l m}$ are given by

 where

 \\

 $a_{\nu l m}$ 's can be promptly obtained after the normalization and orthogonalization of these eigenmodes.
-The orthogonalization is achieved at the level of $10^{-3}$ to $10^{-4}$ (for the inner product of the normalized eigenmodes) which implies that each eigenmode is computed with relatively high accuracy. \BF[tpb] \mycaption{Expansion coefficients $a_{\nu l m}$ are plotted in ascending order as $l(l+1)+m+1, 0\le l \le 20$ for eigenmodes $k\!=\!5.268$(left) and $k\!=\!12.789$(right) on the Weeks manifold at a point which is randomly chosen.} \EF \\
+The orthogonalization is achieved at the level of $10^{-3}$ to $10^{-4}$ (for the inner product of the normalized eigenmodes) which implies that each eigenmode is computed with relatively high accuracy. \BF[tpb] \centerline{\psfig{figure=SqExpCoeffW.eps,width=16cm}} \mycaption{Expansion coefficients $a_{\nu l m}$ are plotted in ascending order as $l(l+1)+m+1, 0\le l \le 20$ for eigenmodes $k\!=\!5.268$(left) and $k\!=\!12.789$(right) on the Weeks manifold at a point which is randomly chosen.} \EF \\

-In figure \ref{fig:anulmW} one can see that the distribution of $a_{\nu l m}$'s which are ordered as $l(l+1)+m+1$ are qualitatively random.
+In figure \ref{fig:anulmW} one can see that the distribution of $a_{\nu l m}$'s, which are ordered as $l(l+1)+m+1$ are qualitatively random.
 In order to estimate the randomness quantitatively, we consider a cumulative distribution of